Scholarship of Teaching and Learning

 - How best to develop deep understanding of challenging disciplinary concepts;

-Meeting Time: The seminar will meet once a month on Mondays at 3:30 p.m., three dates in fall and four dates in winter semester.
-Meetings will be held in person with participation by Zoom fully supported.
-Individual meetings with the facilitator will also help participants to develop, implement, and go public with their projects.
-If this meeting time does not work for you, please indicate it on the application form and we will try out best to accommodate you!
+Meeting Time: The seminar will meet once a month on Fridays at 9:30 a.m., dates to be determined.
+Individual meetings with the facilitators will also help participants to develop, implement, and go public with their projects.